openminted/openminted.github.io/index.md

 Welcome to the OpenMinTeD Resources.

-OpenMinted sets out to create an open, service-oriented ep-Infrastructure for Text and Data Mining (TDM) of scientific and scholarly content.
+OpenMinted sets out to create an open, service-oriented Infrastructure for Text and Data Mining (TDM) of scientific and scholarly content.
 Researchers can collaboratively create, discover, share and re-use Knowledge from a wide range of text-based scientific related sources in a seamless way.